10 Essential Tips for Planning Your Dream Kitchen Renovation

 2. Define Your Needs and Wants

-Make two lists: must-haves (needs) and nice-to-haves (wants).
-Think about how you currently use the space and what would improve daily life—more storage, durable surfaces, larger preparation areas or seating for entertaining.
-Prioritising in advance helps guide design choices and keeps decisions focused during the renovation.
+Make two clear lists: must-haves (needs) and nice-to-haves (wants).
+Consider how you use the kitchen now and what would genuinely improve daily life—more storage, durable surfaces, larger prep areas, or seating for guests.
+Prioritising these features early helps guide design choices and keeps decision-making focused as the project progresses.

 3. Hire a Professional Designer

-A professional kitchen designer brings expertise in layout, materials and workflow that can save time and money.
-Look for designers with local experience and a portfolio that matches your aesthetic.
-Ask for references, examples of project budgets vs. outcomes, and clear communication about timelines and trade coordination.
-For help finding reputable trades and builders in WA, consider consulting industry bodies like the Master Builders Association of WA.
+A professional kitchen designer offers layout expertise, material knowledge and an understanding of workflow that can save time and money.
+Look for designers with local experience and a portfolio that matches your style.
+Ask for references, examples of initial budgets versus final costs, and clear communication about timelines and trade coordination.
+For help finding reputable trades and builders in WA, consider industry bodies such as the Master Builders Association of WA or the Housing Industry Association.

 4. Choose Quality Materials